pyryk/reittiopas-travel-times/README.md

 * The data is printed in JSON format to stdout or (with -o option) a file.

 ## Configuration file
 The configuration file `config.json` can be used to tweak the program.
+Alternatively, it is possible to retain `config.json` as default configuration and override values in `config.local.json`.

 Configuration option | Description
 -------------------- | ---------------------
-time, date           | travel time for these date/time values. epsg                 | the coordinate format for the API.
-See [the API instructions](http://developer.reittiopas.fi/pages/en/http-get-interface-version-2.php) Currently only "4326" supported internally routes               | the number of different alternatives used to calculate average travel times and the average durations between alternatives.
-Reittiopas API supports values 1-5. minLatitude, maxLatitude, minLongitude, maxLongitude | the bounds for the area for which the data is fetched. step_meters          | the distance between dots for which the travel time data is fetched.
+time, date           | travel time for these date/time values.
+Should be in the API format (HHMM, YYYYMMDD) epsg                 | the coordinate format for the API.
+See [the API instructions](http://developer.reittiopas.fi/pages/en/http-get-interface-version-2.php) Currently only "4326" supported internally sleep                | the number of seconds between each request.
+This should be set to a minimum of couple of seconds to avoid flooding the API.
+Value 3 distributes the allowed number of requests quite evenly to the 1-hour timeframe. routes               | the number of different alternatives used to calculate average travel times and the average durations between alternatives.
+Reittiopas API supports values 1-5. min_latitude, max_latitude, min_longitude, max_longitude | the bounds for the area for which the data is fetched. step_meters          | the distance between dots for which the travel time data is fetched.
 Smaller number means more accurate data but more requests.

 ## Returned data